 It also provides about 50% of your daily selenium.
 Selenium may help reduce inflammation and lower the risk of prostate cancer (

 Lycopene is a powerful antioxidant that gives tomatoes their red color.
 It has been linked to a reduced risk of heart disease and cancer (

 Tomatoes are frequently consumed in Greece and may contribute to the lower rates of heart disease, cancer, and premature death.

 This appetizer features shrimp in a tomato sauce.
 It’s high in protein, low in calories and rich in antioxidants.

 Fish is a staple in the Greek and Mediterranean diets.

-In fact, they are great source of EPA and DHA.
-These are types of omega-3 fatty acidsthat have been linked to many health benefits.
-3.5 ounces (100 grams) of sardines contain 473 mg of EPA and 509 mg of DHA (43).
+In fact, they are a great source of EPA and DHA.
+These are types of omega-3 fatty acids that have been linked to many health benefits.
+In fact, 3.5 ounces (100 grams) of sardines has 473 mg of EPA and 509 mg of DHA (